Medieval Towns of Slovakia

 Most of them were demolished at the end of the 18th century (1775-78 Maria Theresia, Austrian empress & Hungarian Queen ordered to demolish the city walls in Bratislava, see picture above), but you still can see them almost intact in 2 Slovak towns, while in the others there are now just remnants.

-In Slovakia, most of the written evidences about the town establishments we have from the first half of the 13th century.
+In Slovakia, most of the written evidence about the town establishments we have from the first half of the 13th century.

 After the Tartar invasion (in the years 1241-1242) to upper Hungary (present-day Slovakia), the Hungarian king Bela IV. ordered to build the stone castles.